Aiscargeauh/BustabitScripts/README.md

 # BustabitScripts

 ### DISCLAIMER
 I (@Cannonball) am not responsible for any loss that could happen using one of the above scripts.
+Please use them with your own responsibility.

 ### Informations
 This repository is opened to pull-requests.
 You can also report bugs in the scripts.